By David Salman, High Country Gardens Chief Horticulturist

-For gardeners, seeds are an essential piece of horticultural, allowing us to propagate and grow thousands of species of ornamental and edible plants.
-And we can do this in two basic ways:
+For gardeners, seeds are an essential piece of horticulture, allowing us to propagate and grow thousands of species of ornamental and edible plants.
+We can do this in two basic ways:

 Each method has its pros and cons.
 Success in either arena is mostly dependent on the skill of the gardener and favorable weather.

 Annual wildflowers are a great way to “color up” new gardens and landscapes.
 Annuals will grow and bloom in one growing season.
 They also leave behind ample seeds to continue to inhabit their new home year after year.
-Sow annual flower seeds in late spring.
+It's best to sow annual flower seeds in late spring.

-Plains Coreopsis (Coreopsis tinctoria)– a tough, colorful, drought tolerant native wildflower that the bees and butterflies will love to pollinate.
-Color wise, it combines best with other yellow, orange, blue or purple flowers.
+Plains Coreopsis (Coreopsis tinctoria) – a tough, colorful, drought-tolerant native wildflower that the bees and butterflies will love to pollinate.
+Color-wise, it combines best with yellow, orange, blue or purple flowers.

 Scarlet Flax (Linum grandiflorum rubrum) – an Old World wildflower species, Scarlet Flax has naturalized over much of the US.
 The large bright red flowers are a stunning addition to your waterwise landscape.

-Perennial wildflowers are the essential plant component of meadows and prairies living for many years in the same place.
-Sow perennial flower seeds in early spring while the nights are still frosty.
-Or cold stratify the seeds* (see below) and sow in late spring or summer.
+Perennial wildflowers are the essential plant component of meadows and prairies, living for many years in the same place.
+Perennials grow strong, resilient root systems, dying back in winter, but returning each year as a plant that matures and grows larger each season.
+Sow perennial flower seeds in early spring while the nights are still frosty, or sow in fall or winter, when seeds can lay dormant until spring.